-The Sultanate of Oman is working towards attaining self-sufficiency in the food sector, an achievement that will benefit all its citizens.
+The Sultanate of Oman is working towards attaining self-sufficiency in the food sector, an achievement that will benefit all its citizens and residents.
 Mazoon Dairy Company SAOC (MDC) is pioneering this initiative, specifically in dairy and juices.
 Mazoon Dairy Company will be a fully integrated project within the Sultanate of Oman, serving the wider region.
 Once operational, the facility will produce fresh milk, milk products and juices of the highest quality and will be marketed under a brand that inspires national pride.

 Oman is a country of diverse geography and climates.
 In every part of the Sultanate, Omanis through hard work and determination have maintained a lifestyle of self-sufficiency.
 It is a legacy that began with our ancestors who developed tools to overcome the limitations of the environment.
 The development of Alfalaj systems proved Omanis could grow prosperous settlements out of once hostile environments.

 As part of the ambition for greater self-sufficiency, greater economic development, the Sultanate is entering a new era of investment in agricultural and food projects through its Investment arm, the Oman Food Investments Holding Company.

 Mazoon Dairy is the latest project of its kind in Oman.
 Currently only 30% of dairy products come from the Sultanate.
 By 2028 Mazoon Dairy will increase this to 86%.
 In addition Mazoon Dairy will help meet the health and nutrition strategies of the Sultanate.
 Encouraging people of all ages, especially school children to eat healthfully and maintain active lives.
 Mazoon Dairy will champion environmental sustainability, livestock welfare, and workplace safety as future leader in its industry